LukeGrahamLandry/franca/docs/annotations.md

 - There is no type/arity safety so you have to pass that information another way (like printf's format string).
 - Does not work well with function overloading
 - Can't pass the dynamic environment pointer on amd64
+- Cannot be called through a jit-shim (still works at comptime, just a bit less flexible)

 ### asm